Nintendo Switch Schematic // SD Card Parts

 Looking for a Nintendo Switch Schematic?
 Me too.
 I will update this page as more information becomes available.

-Unfortunately no Nintendo Switch Schematic exists yet, so have had to research missing parts or repair other things along with the standard repairs people request after trying to do it themselves or other repair attempts.
+Unfortunately no Nintendo Switch Schematic exists yet, so have had to research missing parts or repair other things.
+This is in addition to the standard repairs people request after trying to do it themselves or other repair attempts.

 The Switch Schematic while would be very helpful.
 Using another working switch to pull part values from has been most helpful.